BrigtHaavardstun/Ternary-Search/venv/TernarySearch.md

 #### Ternary Search?

 We are now hopefully ready to look at Ternary Search.
-The main idea with Ternary Search is to find a minimum value in a convex graph – f'(x) > 0 for all x.
+The main idea with Ternary Search is to find a minimum value in a convex graph – f''(x) > 0 for all x.
 (We could also find maximum in a concave graph by inverting the examples and explanations given here).

 ![Alt text](./images/Concave.png "Example of convex function")